 The SDCB EOR is the common-law employer of all SDCB service providers.
-The FMA serves as the member's agent in conducting payroll and other employer-related responsibilities that are required by Federal and State law.
+The FMA serves as the memberMember's agent in conducting payroll and other employer-related responsibilities that are required by Federal and State law.

-SDCB Member Decision-Making Authority
+SDCB Member Decision_Making Authority